suent/Carpenter.AzurePipelines/doc/semver.md

 ### Prerelease

-Prerelease builds can be initiated manually and selecting Prerelease as the buildType.
+Prerelease builds can be initiated manually by selecting Prerelease as the buildType.

 A prereleaseLabel is also required.

 Fox example:
 0.2.0-alpha.3

+### Release

+Release builds can be initiated manually by selecting Release as the buildType.

+For example:
+0.2.0

+#### Automatically increment version file

+If the incrementVersionOnRelease parameter is true, the VERSION file will be incremented.

+The Carpenter.PipelineBot.Token variable or PipelineBot-GitHub-PAT vault secret will need to be populated.
+This can be done by adding the variable to your pipeline definition, or creating a Variable Group and adding it to your azure-pipelines.yml file.